-The Fund is expected to achieve its ORFR target amount via an operational risk reserve in the Fund.
+The Fund is expected to achieve its ORFR target amount via an operational risk reserve in the Fund and an additional amount held as Trustee Capital.

-As at 30 June 2022, the ORR was \$12,000, which represents 0.29% of the Fund's Net Asset Value.
-This was above the target amount of 0.25% of the Fund's net assets and within the tolerance range of the Trustee's ORFR target.
-The ORR is held via an operational risk reserve in the Fund of \$12,000.
+As at 30 June 2023 the ORR amount was \$327,000 (2022: \$12,000) which represents 0.24% (2022: 0.29%) of the Fund's net asset value.
+This is below the target amount of 0.25% of the Fund's net asset value but within the tolerance range of the Trustee's ORFR target amount.
+The ORR amount is held via an operational risk reserve (ORR) in the Fund of \$27,000 and an additional amount of \$300,000 held as trustee capital (ORC).

-(b) General reserve (GR)
+(b) General Reserve

-The GR is used to cover operating expenses of the Fund, or any Trustee expenses related to the Fund in line with the Trustee's Reserve Policy.
+The General Reserve may be used to cover operating expenses of the Fund or any Trustee expenses related to the Fund in line with the Trustee's Reserve Policy.

-(c) Unallocated surplus
+(c) Unallocated Surplus

 This reserve is utilised by the Fund to maintain the difference between the amounts allocated to members as at the end of the financial year and the net assets of the Fund.
-It includes, among other items, unallocated contributions, income receivable to be allocated to members on receipt, and tax credits arising from the completion of the tax position following the year end.
-This income or any tax credits will be allocated in accordance with applicable Funds' policies.
+It includes, among other items, income receivable to be allocated to members upon receipt and tax credits arising from the completion of the tax position following year end.
+This income and any tax credits will be allocated in accordance with the applicable Fund policy.